hillierlab/hillierlab.github.io/_pages/team.md

   <img class="photo-left" src="/assets/images/member_photos/Doma.JPG" alt="Domonkos Horváth">
   <div class="member-text">
     <h3>Domonkos Horváth, postdoc </h3>
-    <p>As a postdoc in the lab, my research centers on chronic imaging experiments in large-brained animals, primarily under anesthesia.
+    <p>As a postdoc in the group, my research centers on chronic imaging experiments in large-brained animals, primarily under anesthesia.
 In our lab, I plan, organize, and conduct these experiments collaboratively with our team, and advancing our understanding of brain function through precise and systematic application of chronic imaging approaches through a good team effort is what matters the most to me.
 Outside the lab, I support scouting with my volunteer work and I am keen on hiking with my family and friends.</p>
   </div>
 </div>